RealGeeks/macadamia/README.md

 >>> {'domain_hash': '208940939', 'campaign_number': '1', 'campaign_data': {'source': '(direct)', 'campaign_name': '(direct)', 'medium': '(none)'}, 'timestamp': datetime.datetime(2013, 4, 5, 8, 33, 4), 'session_counter': '1'}
 ```

+## The future of google analytics cookies

+Google has deprecated this cookie format and now GA4 stores a cookie incompatible with Macadamia.
+If you would like to continue using Macadamia, version `0.2.0` adds support for parsing cookies created by [the included utmz cookie replicator javascript](https://github.com/RealGeeks/macadamia/blob/master/utmz-cookie.js)

 ###__utma Visitor Cookie (lasts 2 years)
 Used to distinguish users and sessions.
 The cookie is created when the javascript library executes and no existing __utma cookies exists.
 The cookie is updated every time data is sent to Google Analytics.